amallianadhiaratna/company-rooms-reservation/README.md

 ### Authorization

 The authorization will be required for all APIs except `employee/login` and `employee/register`.
-To add the authorization, you can choose the padlock symbol and enter the access token from `employee/login`
+To add the authorization, you can choose the padlock symbol and enter the access token from `employee/login` and click **Authorize**

 <p align="center">
     <img src="docs/bearer-token.png"/>